The Open Islamicate Texts Initiative Arabic-script OCR Catalyst Project (OpenITI AOCP)

 Funded through a generous grant from the Scholarly Communications Program of The Andrew W. Mellon Foundation, the Open Islamicate Texts Initiative Arabic-script OCR Catalyst Project (OpenITI AOCP) is the first grant of its kind to specifically tackle the technical and organizational barriers currently stymying the development of Arabic-script OCR and digital text production for Islamicate Studies.
 OpenITI AOCP is led by a highly interdisciplinary team of humanities, computer science, and digital humanities co-principal investigators from the Roshan Institute for Persian Studies at the University of Maryland (College Park), Northeastern University’s NULab for Texts, Maps, and Networks, the Aga Khan University’s Institute for the Study of Muslim Civilisations (London), and the Maryland Institute for Technology in the Humanities at the University of Maryland (College Park), and we are also proud to partner with the SHARIAsource project of the Program in Islamic Law at Harvard Law School for the technical development portion of the project.
 For more information, please visit the OpenITI AOCP project page.

 In 2017 OpenITI joined forces with the SHARIAsource project of the Program in Islamic Law at Harvard Law School to develop a robust and user-friendly OCR pipeline, called CorpusBuilder.
 This project was generously funded by the Program in Islamic Law at Harvard Law School.
 Version 1.0 of CorpusBuilder was released in March 2019, and both the SHARIAsource and OpenITI projects are currently using it in their corpus building projects.
-A generous grant from the Scholarly Communications Program of The Andrew W. Mellon Foundation is currently funding development work on CorpusBuilder 2.0.
+A generous grant from the Scholarly Communications Program of The Andrew W. Mellon Foundation is currently funding development work on CorpusBuilder 2.0, which is now based on eScriptorium.
 For more information on CorpusBuilder 1.0, please visit the CorpusBuilder project page.
 For more information on CorpusBuilder 2.0, please visit the OpenITI AOCP project page.

 Projects Affiliated with OpenITI